Paulmait/naturinex-app/ENHANCED_FEATURES_IMPLEMENTATION.md

 ---

-*These enhancements position MediScan as a professional healthcare tool while maintaining an excellent free tier experience that naturally converts to paid users.*
+*These enhancements position Naturinex as a professional healthcare tool while maintaining an excellent free tier experience that naturally converts to paid users.*